 Golf eventually was introduced to India, France, Canada, Hong Kong, and the United States.
-Evidence indicates that golf was being played in New York in 1779.
-The growth of the rail system in the United States resulted in more golf courses being built.
+Evidence suggests that golf was being played in New York in 1779.
+The growth of the rail for the course.

 By 1900, there were more than 1,000 golf courses in the United States.